 Once the Update button is clicked, the domain will be added in the AD USER REPORTS page as shown in Figure 3.

-If you wish to view the Security groups that were selected, then, click the View Selection button of Figure 4.
+If you wish to view the Security groups that were selected, then, click the View Selection button as shown in Figure 4.
 Figure 5 will appear listing all the selected Security groups.
 To search for a particular Security group, use the Search text box of Figure 4.

 Once, the Security groups are selected and updated, click the icon to view the configured Security groups.
 Figure 6 will then appear.